ColdTrick/search_advanced/README.txt

 = Features =

+- adds search widget
+- extends fulltext with wildcards
+- adds counters to search menu items
+- autocompletes users and groups
+- direct filter menu for direct content search (or all)

+WARNING:
+- currently it will remove support for custom search types like tags and comments search

+ todo:
  - multitag
-- extends fulltext with wildcards
  - additional content filters
  - time created
  - container
  - owner